- The public of most countries has been told that their countries need to lockdown, social distance, and use masks.

 Sweden is one of the best-known countries in the world for its divergent strategy regarding coronavirus.
 Sweden has minimally locked down, and the Swedish Government does not recommend wearing masks.
 It is accepted that the general population is expected to be exposed to coronavirus, and the vulnerable groups (those with pre-existing conditions and old) are told to self-isolate.

-Anders Tegnell, Sweden’s State Epidemiologist, has stated there is no evidence for the effectiveness of masks in stopping the spread of coronavirus.
+Anders Tegnell, Sweden’s State Epidemiologist, has stated there is no evidence of masks’ effectiveness in stopping the spread of coronavirus.
 Notice the street images of Sweden in this video are almost devoid of mask usage.
 Sweden has been pilloried in international media for this policy.

 As stated in the video, countries that also mandated masks were France, Spain, Greece, and Italy.
 However, Spain and Italy have a higher incidence of coronavirus cases and deaths than the US.
-Greece, on the other hand, is very low, as the 110th worst-hit country.
+On the other hand, Greece is very low, the 110th worst-hit country.

-These countries, and other countries, appears to indicate that there is little relationship between the use of masks and the incidence of coronavirus in countries.
+These countries, and others, appear to indicate little relationship between the use of masks and the incidence of coronavirus in countries.
 Yet, this easily observed relationship is almost nowhere in the coverage of coronavirus.

 Observe the following video from CNN.

 Why did CNN only compare Sweden’s mortality to its neighbors?
 Should the US’s coronavirus incidence only be compared to its neighbors — so Canada and Mexico?
-This appears to be designed not to look across a larger data, but to a restricted data set.
-This is called cherry-picking or excluding data to tell the story you are intent on telling.
-Why Sweden’s coronavirus incidence should not be compared against all developed countries (that have reasonably reliable statistics) is not explained by CNN.
+This appears to be designed not to look across larger data, but at a restricted data set.
+This is called cherry-picking or excluding data to tell the story you intend to tell.
+CNN does not explain why Sweden’s coronavirus incidence should not be compared against all developed countries (that have reasonably reliable statistics).

-The CNN interviewer is intent on pushing the discussion to only focus on Sweden’s immediate neighbors.
+The CNN interviewer intends to push the discussion to focus only on Sweden’s immediate neighbors.
 However, Dr. Tegnell points out to Christiane Amanpour that the neighbors of Sweden have a lower population density than Sweden.
 Sweden’s city of Stockholm is significantly larger than Olso, Helsinki, etc. (I checked this, and it was true).
-Dr. Tegnell also proposes that how mortality is recorded is more stringent in Sweden than in most other countries, so again this gets to the comparability of coronavirus statistics.
+Dr. Tegnell also proposes that how mortality is recorded is more stringent in Sweden than in most other countries, increasing the comparability of coronavirus statistics.

 And where did most of the deaths occur in Sweden?
 In the long term, care (i.e., old people homes).
 How would a general lockdown have impacted these deaths?

-There is no attempt to review each of the country’s approaches and to see which have been effective.
+There is no attempt to review each country’s approaches and determine which have been effective.
 Is it truly lost on CNN that there is no relationship between masks mandated in countries and their incidence of coronavirus?
 Is that a relationship CNN is not interested in exploring?